linnarsson-lab/loompy/README.md

 ### Matrix and attributes

-The data model that loom supports is a two-dimensional matrix with named row and column attributes.
+Loom files represent a two-dimensional matrix with named row and column attributes.
 If the main matrix has N rows and M columns, then each row attribute has M elements (one per column) and vice versa.